egeloen/ivory-serializer/doc/mapping.md

 $loader = new JsonClassMetadataLoader('/path/to/file.json');
 ```

-An example of JSON configuration is available [here](/doc/mapping/json.md).

 ### Chain

 The chain loader allows you to load a metadata by delegating it to a chain of loaders.
 When loading a metadata, the